ra559/cis106/_labs/lab3.md

 [Desktop Entry]
 Type=Application
 Terminal=false
-Exec=/usr/bin/firefox https://cis106.com
+Exec=/snap/bin/firefox https://cis106.com
 Name=cis106
-Icon=/home/student/.cis106.png
+Icon=$HOME/.cis106.png
 ```
    3. Save the file with the name: `cis106.desktop` and save it in your Desktop directory.
-   4. On the desktop, right click on the file `cis106.desktop` and enable launching:
+   4. On the desktop, right click on the file `cis106.desktop` and enable launching (can also be called: `Allow executing as program`):

 ![allow launching](/assets/allowLanuching.gif)<br>